mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 ### Why and what are the implications?

-There is no unique answer, and it depends on how we decide to architect the system.
+There is no unique answer; it depends on how we decide to architect the system and, more importantly, how the business works.
 In the presented sample, two options come to my mind:

 1. When the user hits the submit button, the reservation service pre-locks the selected rooms and waits for an event published by finance to signal a successful card authorization.
 When the card is authorized, the reservation service confirms the selected rooms; at this point, finance confirms the authorization, and the process completes.
 2. A second option is to go to finance first.
 Finance authorizes the user's credit card, publishes the authorization event, and reservation marks the selected rooms as booked.
 Finance can now confirm the card's authorization, and the process completes.